 Stories From Home

 Meeting the needs of three teenagers is tough enough but when two have a debilitating and progressive muscular disease it can be overwhelming.
 For mother Lori Stafford, help from Interim HealthCare’s home care aides have made a difference in keeping things as normal as possible.

-Being confined to a wheel chair with developmental challenges and cerebral palsy, Dori and her family has a strong bond with Interim HealthCare.
-Both parents are able to continue working and have peace of mind knowing that Dori will get the care she needs when they can’t be there.
+Being confined to a wheelchair with cerebral palsy and other developmental challenges, Dori and her family have a strong bond with their Care Professionals from Interim HealthCare.
+Both parents are able to continue working and have peace of mind knowing that Dori is receiving the care she needs when they can’t be there.

 Diagnosed with Huntington’s chorea more than six years ago, Althea has the desire and drive to work with Interim HealthCare’s physical therapist and aides to help maintain her motor skills and slowing the progression of her disease.
-Her husband Victor still is able to work a full time job and considers the caregivers from Interim all part of the family.
+With help from Interim, her husband Victor still is able to work a full time job and considers her caregivers part of the family.